Natural Insomnia Remedies

 Natural insomnia remedies are the last thing on your mind when you are still tossing and turning in the early hours of the morning.

-It is soooo easy to say "keep your worries and problems out of the bedroom" but when that sleep eludes you that is exactly when your worries and problems are magnified.
+It is soooo easy to say "keep your worries and problems out of the bedroom" but when sleep eludes you that is exactly when your worries and problems are magnified.

 Do I Suffer from Insomnia?

-The rules say you should not smoke close to bedtime, but if you are a smoker that is easier said than done.
+• The rules say you should not smoke close to bedtime, but if you are a smoker that is easier said than done.

-The rules also say not to overstimulate your mind, and don't keep looking at the clock and so on........ and so on....
+• The rules also say not to overstimulate your mind, and don't keep looking at the clock and so on........ and so on....

 So... for our natural insomnia remedies we are not going to repeat the rules.
 But we are going to start off by giving a list of the possible causes for insomnia and then see what can be done to help promote sleep naturally.

-Some of the possible causes for Insomnia
+Some of the Possible Causes for Insomnia.

-It's all about what we eat.... and what we don't eat isn't it?
-So drop the drugs and try natural insomnia remedies.
+• So, drop the drugs and try natural insomnia remedies.
 You have nothing to lose, except some sleep if it doesn't work!

 • Honey can restore glycogen to the liver so that your brain doesn't receive a stress response, which often occurs when glycogen is low, which could potentially pull you out of sleep.